Sayt123/CSGO-Surf-Load-Screens/README.md

 Server owners:

 Throw this in your fastdl, in bzip2 format in the same directory it will be sent to for clients above.
 You can use the included **bzip.bat** filed included if you have 7zip installed.
+You **need** a plugin to add the radar images to the client download table, or bake that feature into your timer, whatnot.
 Thank you [1zc](https://github.com/1zc) for the bzip.bat